realworldocaml/mdx/README.md

            analyse opam metadata to generate a standalone package list

        opam-install
-           install packages that are not dune-compatible via opam
+           install packages that are not duniverse-compatible via opam

        pull
            fetch the latest archives of the vendored libraries